alihassan18/libonomy-documentation/docs/Basics/query-lifecycle.md

 -   Please see issue #8392 for more info.

-Another interface through which users can make queries, introduced in Cosmos SDK v0.40, is gRPC requests to a gRPC server.
+Another interface through which users can make queries, introduced in Libonomy SDK v0.40, is gRPC requests to a gRPC server.
 The endpoints are defined as Protocol Buffers service methods inside `.proto` files, written in Protobuf's own language-agnostic interface definition language (IDL).
 The Protobuf ecosystem developed tools for code-generation from` \*.proto` files into various languages.
 These tools allow to build gRPC clients easily.

 One such tool is grpcurl , and a gRPC request for `MyQuery` using this client looks like: